 Accessibility Statement

-We appreciate your interest in the accessibility of our online presence.
+We appreciate your interest in the accessibility of our website.

 We want everyone to be able to use our online shop without restrictions.
-That's why we're deeply committed to digital accessibility and are continuously working to make our offerings accessible to everyone.
-Accessibility is a key component for us in actively promoting inclusion and creating a shopping experience that truly works for everyone.
+That's why we are strongly committed to digital accessibility and are continuously working to make our offerings accessible to all.
+Accessibility is a key component for us in actively promoting inclusion and creating a shopping experience that is truly for everyone.

-That is why we strive to improve our online presence in accordance with the national implementing laws of Directive (EU) 2019/882 to make it barrier-free accessible.
+That's why we are striving to improve our online presence. in accordance with the national implementing laws of Directive (EU) 2019/882 to make it accessible for people with disabilities.

 This accessibility statement applies to: https://www.lerros.com/